kenrick95/c4/README.md

 c4
 ==

 c4, stands for Connect Four, is a game in Javascript using HTML5 features (canvas).
+I also incorporates an AI using Minimax (and alpha-beta pruning), but the evaluation function is manually inserted (hard-coded), and hence the AI may not be moving using the most optimal move.

 Demo
 ----